Patient & Visitor Handbook

 Room charges and Co-payments

 We will make every effort to place patients in the type of accommodation requested (ward, semi private, private).
-Infection control and patient care requirements are our primary considerations; we may not always be able to provide single gender rooms.
+However, infection control and patient care requirements are our primary considerations.
+We always strive to provide single-gender rooms; however, in unique circumstances, this is not always possible.

 It is your responsibility to check with your insurance provider to determine what hospital insurance coverage you have.
 It's important to know that your coverage may vary depending on the type of service for which you are admitted.
 For example, you may have coverage for acute care, but not rehabilitation.
 OHIP covers standard ward care for Ontario residents with a valid OHIP card.
 Patients are responsible for all charges not covered by OHIP or an insurance provider.
 If you have additional health care insurance for preferred accommodation, you must present proof of such insurance at the time of admission.
 All outstanding amounts that are not covered by a private plan will be billed to you.
 For more information, contact the Admitting Department at ext 4240.

 Complex continuing care is provided for people who have long-term illnesses or disabilities requiring care that is not available at home or in long-term care facilities.
-A co-payment is charged to patients requiring complex continuing care and who are, more or less, “residents” of the hospital.
+A co-payment is charged to patients requiring complex continuing care.
 This includes some Alternative Level of Care (ALC) patients in a regular acute bed who are awaiting placement in a chronic care hospital/bed or long-term care facility.
 The co-payment applies once the doctor says the patient no longer requires acute care.

 Residents of Ontario with a valid OHIP card whose physician has deemed their ambulance transportation medically necessary are responsible for a land ambulance service co-payment charge of $45.00.
 If you do not have a valid OHIP card, are not a resident of Ontario, or if your ambulance transportation was deemed not medically necessary, the co-payment charge is $240.00.